doanhuong1992vn/personal-information-management-webapp/README.md

 ## Technologies used:
 - Docker
 - Liquibase, PostgreSQL
+- Unit Test
-- Spring boot 3.0.10, Spring security
+- Spring security for Spring boot 3.0.10
 - Vite, ReactJS
 ## Introduction:
 - First, to run the program, make sure you have Docker Desktop installed and running it